I'm Sara

 parents sitting on front porch holding and looking down and smiling at newborn in their laps

-Remember that the most important thing during your newborn session is to relax and enjoy being present with your new baby.
-A little pre-planning in prepping your home goes a long way and will lead to beautiful photos where the focus can shine on you and your precious new baby.
+At the end of the day, the most important thing is to relax and enjoy your time with your new baby.
+A little preparation goes a long way in helping create timeless, beautiful photos where the focus stays on what matters most—your love, your connection, and your growing family.

 boy laying in bed next to swaddled newborn sister in between mom and dad's arms with matching owl tattoos